michael-catanzaro/StackAttack/README.md

 ![Alt text](/screenshots/7.2.png?raw=true)

 The jmp module uses the JMP ESP address discovered using mona to test that our exploit hits the corect point.
 Set a break point on the JMP ESP address and run the module.
 Use the size switch for our filler bytes.
 Note: enter the JMP ESP address as hexadecimal.
 Instead of \xe1\xe2\xe3\xe4 you would type E1E2E3E4 (letters are case sensitive and must be capatalized).
-This module is dependent on the chars.txt file located in the repo.

 ![Alt text](/screenshots/8.1.png?raw=true)